 When these were introduced more than 30 years ago, McCauley's full feathering propellers for reciprocating twin engine and turbine powered aircraft utilized many of the design features found on the constant speed models.
 Since then, product enhancements that were specifically developed for full feathering propellers, like the oil filled hub and threadless blade retention, have become standard, not just on these models but also on all constant speed models.

 The innovation McCauley builds into every one of their propellers comes out as an unique benefit.
 Benefits such as unequalled performance, unsurpassed safety and reliability.
 Every standard OEM propeller and every BLACKMAC STC model delivers advantages found only from McCauley.
 Below are just some of the reasons why McCauley provides high value to their customers.

 McCauley's control system family is divided into two major and distinct product groups.
 The first group is a constant speed governor which is designed to deliver engine oil to the propeller to increase pitch.
 The second is a feathering governor which is designed to deliver engine oil to the propeller to decrease pitch.

 Spinners were introduced to the product line in 1957, they serve both cosmetic and functional purposes.
 In addition to enhancing aircraft appearance and looks on the platform, spinners reduce unwanted drag by streamlining the airflow which provides much improved engine cooling and ram air intake on aircraft.

 McCauley Propeller can be contacted at the following addresses:

-Text adapted and used with permission (pending) of McCauley Propeller.
+Text and images used with permission (pending) of McCauley Propeller.